-How long does it take to transfer money to Thailand?
+How long does it take to transfer money from Singapore to Thailand?

-The length of time it takes to transfer money to Thailand depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
-From the providers that we display, the fastest international money transfer provider to Thailand is Wise, which can deliver the money to your recipient in THB in Instant-2 Days.
-The slowest provider to transfer Singapore Dollar to Thailand is OFX, which takes 1-3 Days to transfer money to Thailand.
+The length of time it takes to transfer money from Singapore to Thailand depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
+From the providers that we display, the fastest international money transfer provider from Singapore to Thailand is Wise, which can deliver the money to your recipient in THB in Instant-2 Days.
+The slowest provider to transfer Singapore Dollar to Thailand is OFX, which takes 1-3 Days to transfer money from Singapore to Thailand.

 When it comes to choosing the best provider for transferring money to Thailand from Singapore, it really depends on what your needs are.

-The cheapest provider shown in our comparison is Wise and the fastest is Wise.
+The cheapest provider shown in our comparison is Remitly and the fastest is Wise.
 Wise can get your money to your recipient in Thailand in Instant-2 Days.

-If safety is what interests you the most when it comes to picking the best international money transfer provider to Thailand, then all the providers we listed above are regulated by different financial institutions and should be safe to transfer money to Thailand with.
+If safety is what interests you the most when it comes to picking the best international money transfer provider from Singapore to Thailand, then all the providers we listed above are regulated by different financial institutions and should be safe to transfer money from Singapore to Thailand with.

 The ultimate guide on how to find the best exchange rates online

-Frequently asked questions when transferring money to Thailand
+Frequently asked questions when transferring money from Singapore to Thailand